enzoaicardi/flect/docs/dev/resources/attributes.md

 ### x-datas-(name)

-Allows you to pass an object or an array as data and make all of its properties dynamic.
+Allows you to pass an object or an array as data and make all of its properties dynamics.

 ::: code-group
 ```html [render]